mmaxin/hide-and-seek-game/rules.md

 - *You can still be found while repositioning!*

+- *Wherever you are at the 2 minute mark is your new location!
+You must stop moving, and send your photo from there.

 > **Hiders** must include "REPOSITION!" when they send their photo for that round.

-> Points scored for all abandoned location are halved!
+> **Points scored for all abandoned location are halved!**

-- *Just do the half once at the end of the game.
-If you reposition more than once, **don't** start mathing half of half of half lol.
+- *Just do the math once at the end of the game.
+If you reposition more than once, **don't** start working out half of half of half lol.

 {% comment %}
 - If you repositioned at the end of round 2 and round 3, you'd score half points for rounds 1 & 2, half points from your second location in round 3, and  for your final location.
 Your best possible score would be 25 points (5 + 5 [REPOSITION!] + 5 [REPOSITION!] + 10).